blackbird-house/ditto-server/README.md

 yarn test:prod
 ```

-## 🚀 Deployment

-The API is designed to be deployed on modern platforms:

-- **Railway** (recommended)
-- **Render**
-- **Vercel**
-- **Heroku**

-See the setup guide for detailed deployment instructions.

 ## 📋 Requirements

 - Node.js 18+
 - Yarn package manager
 - Environment variables configured (see setup guide)

-## 🤝 Contributing

-1. Fork the repository
-2. Create a feature branch
-3. Make your changes
-4. Add tests for new functionality
-5. Submit a pull request

-## 📄 License

-MIT License - see LICENSE file for details

-## 🆘 Support

-For setup and configuration help, see:
-- `SETUP_GUIDE.md` - Detailed setup instructions
-- `DEPLOYMENT.md` - Deployment guide
-- API documentation at `/docs` endpoint

----

-**Ready to build your next API?** Clone this repository and start building! 🚀